genericsystem/genericsystem2015/README.md

     &lt;/dependency&gt;
 </pre>

-Licence
+License
 -------

-The content of this repository is released under the Licence Apache version 2.0 as provided in the LICENSE file that accompanied this code.
+The content of this repository is released under the License Apache version 2.0 as provided in the LICENSE file that accompanied this code.